ALLRiPPED/tamoplus/README.md

 Version 1.10 - Added Pistolero From Return Of Pistolero Build by [Kio Dieken](https://www.youtube.com/c/kiodiekin "Kio Dieken")<br>Fixed quite a few script errors and tweaked the install scripts.<br>
 Version 1.20 - Added Pleasure Paradise From Peasure Paradise Build by MBM<br>Fixed script errors and tweaked the install scripts.<br>
 Version 1.25 - Also added Supreme Team Supreme_Space themeset.<br>
 Version 1.30 - Added Font Selection to the menu.
-Only 16 fonts have been coded into scrinpt so far but more to come.<br>
+Only 60 fonts have been coded into script so far to choose from.<br>